-Luke Stashak was a close friend of my son Josh.
+Luke Stashak was a close friend of my (Dr. Pete’s) son, Josh.
 He quickly became a friend of the family.
-He was the kind of young man you loved to have around with your own teens.
-However, we quickly found that we, 30 years his senior, loved him begin around us!
-Pizza night, movies and campfires, Luke was there.
+While we loved having him around our own kids, Ellen and I found that we, 30 years his senior, loved having him around us, too!
+Pizza nights, movies, campfires…Luke was a mainstay in our home.

-In God’s time, for it is God who reveals, it is God who changes, it is God that makes things grow inside our soul, God came to Luke in the person of Jesus and Luke said “I am in.
+In God’s perfect timing, He came to Luke in the person of Jesus and Luke said, “I am in.
 All in.”
-When Luke came to Christ it was very evident.
-So evident, his grades in school began to vastly improve and his personal confidence around adults increased!
+When he came to Christ, the change in him was evident.
+His grades in school began to vastly improve and his personal confidence around adults increased!
 Our love for Luke was palpable.
-Luke was a mainstay in our home.

 Luke was an amazing photographer, and writer.
 He loved life and loved his friends.
 But Luke was suffering inside.
 Much of the deeper sufferings were unbeknownst to us.
 In time, the suffering outweighed Luke’s motivation for life on this side.
 On a Friday night in the Spring of 2018, Luke ended his life.
 Needless to say, we were beyond devastated.

 According to research, it is fair to conclude that this millennial generation is the most abandoned, anxiety-riddled and depressed generation we've ever had.
 Luke was no exception from this cauldron.